AadelAferyad/printf/README.md

 ## Printf Project
-This project is an implementation of the printf function in the C programming language. </br>
+This project is An implementation of the printf function in the C programming language. </br>
 The printf function is used to print formatted output to the standard output stream.
 ###